cometbft/cometbft/docs/tendermint-core/subscription.md

 # Subscribing to events via Websocket

-Tendermint emits different events, which you can subscribe to via [Websocket](https://en.wikipedia.org/wiki/WebSocket).
+CometBFT emits different events, which you can subscribe to via [Websocket](https://en.wikipedia.org/wiki/WebSocket).
 This can be useful for third-party applications (for analysis) or for inspecting state.